speakeasy-api/openapi-directory/SDKs/amazonaws.com/ssm-incidents/2018-05-10/go/README.md

 * `ListReplicationSets` - Lists details about the replication set configured in your account.
 * `ListResponsePlans` - Lists all response plans in your account.
 * `ListTagsForResource` - Lists the tags that are attached to the specified response plan.
-* `ListTimelineEvents` - Lists timeline events of the specified incident record.
+* `ListTimelineEvents` - Lists timeline events for the specified incident record.
 * `PutResourcePolicy` - Adds a resource policy to the specified response plan.
+The resource policy is used to share the response plan using Resource Access Manager (RAM).
+For more information about cross-account sharing, see <a href="https://docs.aws.amazon.com/incident-manager/latest/userguide/incident-manager-cross-account-cross-region.html">Cross-Region and cross-account incident management</a>.
 * `StartIncident` - Used to start an incident from CloudWatch alarms, EventBridge events, or manually.
 * `TagResource` - Adds a tag to a response plan.
 * `UntagResource` - Removes a tag from a resource.
 * `UpdateDeletionProtection` - Update deletion protection to either allow or deny deletion of the final Region in a replication set.
 * `UpdateIncidentRecord` - Update the details of an incident record.
-You can use this action to update an incident record from the defined chat channel.
+You can use this operation to update an incident record from the defined chat channel.
 For more information about using actions in chat channels, see <a href="https://docs.aws.amazon.com/incident-manager/latest/userguide/chat.html#chat-interact">Interacting through chat</a>.
 * `UpdateRelatedItems` - Add or remove related items from the related items tab of an incident record.
 * `UpdateReplicationSet` - Add or delete Regions from your replication set.
 * `UpdateResponsePlan` - Updates the specified response plan.
 * `UpdateTimelineEvent` - Updates a timeline event.
 You can update events of type <code>Custom Event</code>.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)